 2. Paragraph 1 shall not apply where the recipient of the service is acting under the authority or the control of the provider.

-3. Paragraph 1 shall not apply with respect to liability under consumer protection law ofwhere an online marketplaceplatforms allowing consumers to conclude distance contracts with traders, where such an online platform presents the specific item of information or otherwise enables the specific transaction at issue in a way that would lead an average and reasonably well-informed consumer to believe that the information, or the product or service that is the object of the transaction, is provided either by the online platform marketplace itself or by a recipient of the service who is acting under its authority or control.
+3. Notwithstanding paragraph 1, online platforms allowing consumers to conclude distance contracts with traders shall, upon request of the consumer, fulfil the obligations of the trader under Article 13 of Directive 2011/83/EU, Article 16 (1) of Directive 2019/770/EU and Article 13 (3)(b) of Directive 2019/771/EU, if and to the extent that such an online platform does not comply with Article 22 (6) of this Regulation and the trader selling on that online platform does not fulfil its obligations to the consumer under the aforementioned provisions within reasonable time.allowing consumers to conclude distance contracts with traders, where such an online platform

 4. This Article shall not affect the possibility for a court or administrative authority, in accordance with Member States' legal systems, of requiring the service provider to terminate or prevent an infringement.